enkidulan/enkidulan.github.io/_sources/posts/easy_diagrams/roadmap.rst.txt

    :image: 0
    :nocomments:

-EasyDiagram: Designing a Roadmap
+EasyDiagram: Next Steps
 ================================

-This document aims to define a multistage strategy for improving the EasyDiagrams's performance and functionality while maintaining an optimal performance-to-cost balance and allowing for organic growth.
-In this post I'm establishing a refactoring framework/guideline with clearly defined steps, where each step has an assigned priority and enables a class of features while addressing certain functional/non-functional aspects.
-This is a roadmap for the approach aimed at minimizing the likelihood of needing to redesign and rewrite the system in the future.
+Here I define a multistage strategy for improving the EasyDiagrams's performance and functionality while maintaining an optimal performance-to-cost balance and allowing for organic growth.
+Establishing a refactoring framework/guideline with clearly defined steps is crucial for the project's long-term success.
+So let's dive in!

 Analysis
 --------